 This is Restoration Robotics, Inc.'s initial public offering.
-We are selling shares of our common stock.
+We are selling 3,575,000 shares of our common stock.

-We expect that the initial public offering price will be between \$ and \$ per share.
-Currently, no public market exists for the shares.
-We intend to apply to list our common stock on The NASDAQ Global Market under the symbol "HAIR."
+The initial public offering price is \$7.00 per share.
+Prior to this offering, there has been no public market for the shares.
+Our common stock has been approved for listing on The NASDAQ Global Market under the symbol "HAIR."